-After I sand the joint compound, I look over the drywall for remaining defects using a bright light right after I’m done with my first pass of sanding.
+When working on a drywall finishing project, I look over the wall or ceiling for remaining defects using a bright light right after I’m done with my first pass of sanding.
 Air bubble holes, scratches, recessed nail fills, and other spots stand out when the light is held at an obtuse angle.

-It’s hard to relocate the touch ups in order to feather them in with a quick sandpaper swipe.
-So to make them stand out, I mix a little latex paint — in this case, brown — in a scoop of compound on my hawk.
+After filling these imperfections, it can be tough to relocate them in order to feather them in with a quick sandpaper swipe.
+So to make them stand out, I mix a little latex paint—in this case, brown—in a scoop of compound on my hawk.
 The slight color difference highlights the touch ups and ensures that I sand every one before it’s time to prime and paint.